patherlkd/easy-pair-table-lammps/README.md

 ### Look at the make_pairstyle_example_LJ.py

 This example code is basic and if you understand how it works you can then do what you want.
+Note that the LJ potential in this example is not shifted or truncated.

 ## You can get sophisticated!